Tasks and grading¶

 Project¶

-By the time the last assignment is submitted, everyone should have picked a project topic.
+By the time the last assignment is submitted, everyone should pick a project topic.
 The topic can be pretty much anything, as long as it involves a physical simulation.
 However, some topics are much simpler than others.
-If you pick a very easy project, you are not eligible for full points.
+If you pick a very easy project, you might not eligible for full points.
 On the other hand, it is also easy to be too ambitious.
 Therefore everyone should discuss their choice of topic with the teacher before starting the project!
-You are allowed to use pre-existing libraries, but the project must contain substantial coding effort from yourself as well.

 Here are some nice topics:

-The most important part of the project is implementing a meaningful simulation and producing results with it.
-This part is evaluated based on your program, programming style and analysis of results according to the following rubric.
+The project is evaluated based on the complexity and correct working of your program, the use of good programming style and reporting of results according to the following rubric.

 be elaborate, 3-10 pages